kazurayam/KatalonStudioDoesNotRecognizeExternallyAddedFile/README.md

 6. Close the project, and reopen it.
 Then the added file is finally recognized and showed.
 ![CloseAndReopen](docs/images/Close_and_reopen_the_project_showed_the_file.png)

 I have been aware of this bug for 4 years.
 This is too trivial to report.
-I thought it would be fixed by Katalon team without any bug report from users.
+I hoped, it would be fixed by Katalon team without any bug report from users.
 But this problem survived long time.
 Finally Jan 2022 I decided to report this as a bug.

 Katalon Studio does not recognize externally added files automatically at all.
 It is a shame.
 You know, VSCODE does, IntelliJ IDEA does.